-

 Aubrieta on Profitis Ilias in the Taygetos mountains, Peloponnese, Greece, in April.
 This picture should be big!
 See if you can make it look bigger on your screen….
 But maybe its picture postcard size is appropriate, it fits that lockdown … Continue reading

-Garden notes number twelve; sex, pests, culture wars, paradise and narrow observation
+Garden notes number twelve; sex, pests, culture wars (art v. nature), paradise and narrow observation

 Yesterday I browsed again – I much prefer that quiet bovine metaphor to that of the muscular (and possibly drowning) surfer – through Keith Thomas’s fascinating Man and the Natural World, thinking to illustrate, through an assembly of quotations, the … Continue reading